Kterpis/Putnam_Lab_Notebook/_posts/2022-03-02-20220302-mtORF-PCR-and-etOH-precipitation-of-POC-samples.md

 ### Ethanol precipitation
 1. Add 3ul of 3M sodium acetate to each PCR reaction (1/10th the total voume)
-2. Add 99ul of ice cold 100% ethanol to each tube (again 1/10th the total volume)
+2. Add 99ul of ice cold 100% ethanol to each tube (3x the total volume)
 3. Transfer entire volume to a new labeled 1.5ml tube
 4. Place tubes in -80 freezer for about 30 minutes
 5. Spin for 30 minutes at 12,000rpm.
 Make sure all the tubes are facing the same way.
 The DNA will pellet on the back wall